SophistSolutions/IPAM-Root/Documentation/ReadMe.md

 Simply create a new ID, and create some kind of annotation in the document instance to make clear though it is BASED on a common document, its not to be treated as such for updates/future merges of new information purposes.
 MAYBE using a differnt name than BasedOn?

+### Tie in to IPFS

+Each document-instance will be stored as an IPFS document.
+(so has a corresponding CID).

+TBD - we will use IPNS to track some sort of notion of lastest version for each 'document'.

+Each document containss a BASED_ON field whose value is in IPFS CID.

+API-Server will maintain local cache/database of indexed info for documents (indexed metadata) for queries.

+API-Server will monitor/poll changes in content from IPFS to keep its indexes up to date.

+Most apps wil NOT communiate with IPFS directly, but with API-Server to get or upload data/images/galleries/queries etc.
+The API-Server does NO image storage EXCEPT in its role as a CACHE (and maybe configuraiton/control information).

+Each SECTION MAYBE also be implemented as an IPFS document, having its own CID.
+The reason for this is to make ACTUAL document instances small, and able to retain/re-use large sections/chunks just by pointer.

+Also - since sections can (and typically will be) encrypted, the API-Server can store in its cache database decryped copies of this section information (be it thumbnails, or indexed sets of tags, or whatever).